A Transferable Model of Molecular Exchange-Repulsion Interaction from Anisotropic Valence Density Overlap: Results

 First, we illustrate the general behavior of partial density overlap models by examining F$_2$ and uracil homodimers.
-We fit $K$ separately for each dimer and partial density.
+We use linear models for this case and we fit $K$ separately for each dimer and partial density.
 For each fit, we use two dimer configurations sampled at several intermolecular distances.
 The results are presented in Fig. \ref{fig:F2_uracil_1}.

 We observe that the exchange-repulsion PES changes only slightly for density overlap models using different partial densities.
-The mean relative difference between the all-electron model and the valence model is 6\%.
-However, removing the contribution of the low-energy orbitals to the density overlap lowers the total overlap by 30\% for the valence model, as demonstrated by the commensurate increase in the value of $K$ for the valence model.
-Since the distance dependence of the density overlap between the low-energy molecular orbitals of one molecule and the highest occupied orbitals of the other (the largest part of the overlap that is neglected) is similar to the distance dependence of the valence density overlap, a constant prefactor can effectively account for the missing contributions within this restricted distance regime.
-Importantly, while the PES remains largely unaltered, we observe that the difference between the fitted $K$ parameters of the two dimers decreases by using the valence density.
+Removing low-energy orbitals for the F$^4$ and C$^2$N$^2$O$^4$ models reduced density overlap by 30\%, which was compensated for by the commensurate increase in the $K$ parameter.
+Importantly, while the resulting PES remains largely unaltered, we observe that the difference between the fitted $K$ parameters of the two dimers decreases by using these partial valence densities.
 This illustrates the possibility that using a partial density can increase the transferability of the density overlap model.